thamilton2014/java_interpreter/README.md

 detects syntactical and semantic errors.
 The first such error discovered causes an appropriate error message and prints the error while terminating the program.
 Run-time errors are also detected and the appropriate error message is printed and terminates the program as well.

+## How-to-use
+To execute the parsing application, use the run-rast shell script accordingly: sh run-fast <file_name>